 More anticipated than the Toyota Supra, Ford Bronco, and every new Star Wars film combined, th long-awaited mid-engine Corvette is finally here after more than a half-century of teasing and empty promises.
 You can read all about the 2020 Corvette Stingray at the debut article below, or keep reading for a summary of everything we know.
 Spoiler alert: even though the C8 is official, there are still details Chevrolet as yet to reveal.

 What Is It?

-What's Under The Hood?
+What's The Corvette's Price?

-How Much Will It Cost?
+How Much Horsepower Will Future Corvettes Have?

 The base model C8 is off to a good start with 495 hp.
 However, we expect that power to go up significantly with the eventual debut of higher-trim models.
 650 and 800 hp are figures we've heard most often for "mid-range" editions.
 At the top of the Corvette range, we could see a bonkers hybrid with over 1,000-hp driving all four wheels.

 What Will Other C8 Corvette Models Be Called?